AndroidLollipop/sci-docs/README.md

 { type: 'number', value: 4 }

 clo accesses the variable skye which is in the scope of its parent, which is no longer accessible as it has returned. this is called a closure.
+### standard features
+sci supports many of the features you'd expect from any programming language, like arrays, loops, and conditionals (these haven't been implemented completely yet but will be very soon)